edumco/jenkins-examples/examples/classic/readme.md

 ## Cons

 - You have to manage multiple tools and configurations
-- Diferent projects can have confliting configurations
+- Different projects can have conflicting configurations
 - Hard to replicate

-## Instalation
+## Installation

 - Install Java ☕